youfred/Poc/Service documentation.md

 ### Purpose
 Show how many car recalls have occurred this year and what kinds of recalls are happening, informing company engineers.

+### Data Featured
+: It provides data on the recall status of cars, including the manufacturer, car name, production period (From), production period (To), and recall reason (For).
+And Especially  part about recall only contain data in 2022

 ### Featured Customers
 - Company engineers